 Although your share of voice matters in multiple areas, social media is one to single out.
 And increasing your reach, awareness, and reputation there will be a key driver in helping your business succeed.

-As of writing this, more than 4.5 billion people now use the internet, while social media users have passed the 3.8 billion mark (source).
+As of writing this, more than 4.5 billion people now use the internet, while social media users have passed the 4.6 billion mark.
 A great reason to focus on your social share of voice!

 Elevate your content marketing strategy

 In B2B, content marketing sometimes gets a bad rep for being boring or unimaginative.
 Not always, but it is a difficult space compared to B2C when it comes to content that is super shareable by audiences.

 But if you want to increase your social share of voice, your company has to elevate the content marketing strategy.
 Not every piece of content needs to be created to “go viral” online, but it should be intriguing enough to spark engagement, shares, and even conversations.